significa/saleor-postfinance-plugin/README.md

 # Saleor PostFinance plugin

 PostFinance gateway plugin for Saleor.
-It only supports the PostFinance [payment page integration]('https://checkout.postfinance.ch/doc/payment/payment-page').
+This is a partially implementation, it only supports PostFinance [payment page integration](https://checkout.postfinance.ch/doc/payment/payment-page) and it does not support refunds and void payments.

 ### Setup PostFinance Plugin